Brazil Start Here

 The Bottom Line

 Whether you spend 3 weeks in Brazil, 3 months or 3 days, this incredible country practically guarantees an amazing trip.
 From the beaches of Rio, to the skyscrapers of São Paulo, and from the dunes of the Lençóis Maranhenses to the lush greenery of the Amazon Rainforest, Brazil is a place you’ll want to return again and again.
-I’d be lying if I said there weren’t some causes for concern, such as the country’s endemic violence or the rise of right-wing nationalism there.
+I’d be lying if I said there weren’t some causes for concern, such as the country’s endemic violence or the possibility of malaria in the Amazzon.
 A great way to assuage your fears?
 Hire me to plan your trip to Brazil.